The $(\infty,2)$-category of internal $(\infty,1)$-categories: The right derived externalization functor

-We end this section with a short proof of Theorem~\ref{thm2}.4 as stated in the introduction when formulated in the given context of strict $(\infty,2)$-categories.
-Therefore, we recall Rezk's model structure $(s\mathbf{S},\mathrm{Cat}_{\infty})$ for (Reedy fibrant) complete Segal spaces \cite{rezk} as well as its Quillen equivalence to $(\mathbf{S},\mathrm{QCat})$ as an $(\mathbf{S},\mathrm{QCat})$-enriched model category \cite{jtqcatvsss, riehlverityelements}.
+We end this section with a proof of Theorem~\ref{thm2}.4 as stated in Section~\ref{secintro} when formulated in the given context of strict $(\infty,2)$-categories.
+Therefore, we once again recall Rezk's model structure $(s\mathbf{S},\mathrm{Cat}_{\infty})$ for (Reedy fibrant) complete Segal spaces \cite{rezk} as well as its Quillen equivalence $U$ to $(\mathbf{S},\mathrm{QCat})$ as an $(\mathbf{S},\mathrm{QCat})$-enriched model category \cite{jtqcatvsss, riehlverityelements}.

 \begin{definition} Let $\mathbb{M}$ be an $(\mathbf{S},\mathrm{QCat})$-enriched model category.
 We refer to the $\mathbf{QCat}$-enriched category $\mathbb{M}^{cf}$ of bifibrant objects as the \emph{underlying $(\infty,2)$-category} of $\mathbb{M}$.
 Say that an $(\infty,2)$-category $\mathbf{C}$ is an \emph{$(\infty,1)$-localic $(\infty,2)$-topos} if there is a small $\mathbf{Kan}$-enriched category $\mathbf{B}$ together with a set $T\subset\mathbf{Fun}(\mathbf{B}^{op},s\mathbf{S})$ of morphisms such that the following two conditions hold. \begin{enumerate} \item The left Bousfield localization $\mathbf{Fun}(\mathbf{B}^{op},(s\mathbf{S},\mathrm{Cat}_{\infty}))_{\mathrm{inj}}\rightarrow\mathcal{L}_T\mathbf{Fun}(\mathbf{B}^{op},(s\mathbf{S},\mathrm{Cat}_{\infty}))_{\mathrm{inj}}$ at $T$ preserves homotopy-cartesian squares and finite simplicial cotensors of fibrant objects.
 The latter is to say that $T$-local fibrant replacement of injectively fibrant objects preserves finite simplicial cotensors up to $T$-local equivalence. \item The underlying $(\infty,2)$-category of $\mathcal{L}_T\mathbf{Fun}(\mathbf{B}^{op},(s\mathbf{S},\mathrm{Cat}_{\infty}))_{\mathrm{inj}}$ is equivalent to $\mathbf{C}$ (in the $(\mathbf{S},\mathrm{Cat})$-induced model structure on the category of simplicial categories). \end{enumerate} \end{definition}